abangfarhan/abangfarhan.github.io/_posts/integrating-python-and-excel.md

 In this post I will share how I integrate Python scripts with Excel.

 ## The Problem

-Let's get one thing out of the way: Microsoft Excel is a very powerful tool, because:

-- It's very flexible
-- It provides instant feedback
-- It's pretty fast (unless you write your formulas inefficiently)

 I found that Excel formulas already satisfy >90% of my needs.
 However, on certain cases it's not enough, and this is where Python is needed.
 Cases such